AI SEO strategies learned from the PlushBeds case study

 - The 753% Growth is Achievable: Strategic content architecture can lead to explosive visibility gains in generative results.

-Citation vs Ranking
+Citation vs ranking

 The critical difference lies in the outcome:

-Decoding the PlushBeds Blueprint: Strategies for AI Citation Readiness
+Decoding the PlushBeds blueprint: Strategies for AI citation readiness

-The PlushBeds strategy likely leveraged a BLUF structure, where the most critical piece of information or the direct answer to a user's query is placed at the very start of the section or paragraph.
+The PlushBeds strategy likely used a BLUF structure, where the most critical piece of information or the direct answer to a user's query is placed at the very start of the section or paragraph.

 - How to Apply: Every H2 section should begin with a single, bolded sentence that fully answers the intended query of that section.
 The subsequent paragraphs then provide the supporting detail, nuance, and E-E-A-T.